deref/uni/doc/anti-features.md

 organizational scheme has been imposed.
 Instead, use `npm info` to find the latest version number and add it to the dependency list manually.
 And maybe include a comment too!

+## Import Cycles

+Module import cycles are explicitly disallowed.
+Cyclic dependencies lead to a number of unnecessary complications.
+Mutual recursion is frequently essential to a design, but import cycles are accidental complexity.
+Any fundamental knots can be untangled by hoisting them to a central location and introducing indirection.
+This indirection typically takes the form of interface and dependency injection, or mutation during initialization.